 7.1.1 This section draws together the proposals for the TP implementation, monitoring and review.
-The actions which will be undertaken are summarised in Table 7-1 below.
+The actions which will be undertaken are summarised in Table 7-1 below and overleaf.

-ACTION RESPONSIBILITY TIMESCALE Appointment of Travel Plan Coordinator (TPC) End occupier Prior to occupation Install appropriate on-site cycle infrastructure End occupier Prior to occupation Install appropriate on-site EV infrastructure End occupier Prior to occupation Complete baseline travel surveys TPC Within three months of full occupation Review baseline survey data, produce monitoring report and modify / agree TP TPC One month after undertaking surveys Undertake monitoring surveys and provide an updated monitoring report TPC Annually, up to five years from the baseline survey (subject to survey results and agreement with KCC) Ensure all residents have access to a copy of the TP End occupier On occupation / on-going Liaise with public transport operators to investigate 'taster' bus tickets for residents for first month TPC On-going Distributing a 'Travel Information Pack' to new residents, with information regarding sustainable travel and local services TPC On occupation Install and maintain EV charging facilities End occupier On occupation / on-going
+ACTION RESPONSIBILITY TIMESCALE Appointment of Travel Plan Coordinator (TPC) End occupier Prior to occupation Preparation of Travel Information Packs TPC Prior to occupation / ongoing Install appropriate on-site cycle infrastructure End occupier Prior to occupation Install appropriate on-site EV infrastructure End occupier Prior to occupation Complete baseline travel surveys TPC Within three months of full occupation Review baseline survey data, produce monitoring report and modify / agree TP TPC One month after undertaking surveys Undertake monitoring surveys and provide an updated monitoring report TPC Annually, up to five years from the baseline survey (subject to survey results and agreement with KCC) Ensure all residents have access to a copy of the TP End occupier On occupation / on-going Provide plans to residents indicating local pedestrian and cycle routes TPC On occupation / on-going Provide public transport timetable information TPC On occupation / on-going Liaise with public transport operators to investigate 'taster' bus tickets for residents for first month TPC On-going Creation of a 'Travel Information Pack' for new residents, with information regarding sustainable travel and local services TPC On occupation Install and maintain EV charging facilities End occupier On occupation / on-going